Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/5-XCMP-and-Blockspace/2-Blockspace_Slides.md

 ## Long-term vs. on-demand

-Parathreads are analogous to "spot" instances and slot auctions are analogous to "reserved" instances in cloud computing.
+On-demand are analogous to "spot" instances and slot auctions are analogous to "reserved" instances in cloud computing.

 Spot instances may be more expensive if overall demand is high, but help to soothe load.

 ---

+## Coretime

+Within Polkadot, we measure the amount of blockspace that an application can use in _coretime_.

+Just like a CPU and OS, there is a scheduler that multiplexes many<br> different processes onto execution cores.

+Coretime is acquired through either primary or secondary marketplaces.

 ## Elastic Scaling (planned upgrade)